inbn/component-gallery/src/content/button.md

 Communicate the purpose of a button clearly and concisely using a text label, an icon, or both.
 Instead of using generic labels like ‘OK’ or ‘Cancel’, think about what action clicking the button will trigger — if it deletes something, use ‘Delete’; if it places an order, use ‘Place order’.

 If using _only_ an icon, you will need to ensure the button has a meaningful label[^6].
 This label can be included inside the button and hidden visually using a [screenreader-only](https://www.scottohara.me/blog/2017/04/14/inclusively-hidden.html) CSS class.
 Alternatively, the label can be linked to the button using the aria attributes `aria-label` or `aria-labelledby`.
+Keep in mind that even if you find the meaning of an icon obvious, your users may not.

 [^1]: [Links vs. Buttons in Modern Web Applications — Marcy Sutton](https://marcysutton.com/links-vs-buttons-in-modern-web-applications)
 [^2]: [7 Basic Rules for Button Design](https://uxplanet.org/7-basic-rules-for-button-design-63dcdf5676b4)